Counting the fission trees and nonabelian Hodge graphs (untwisted case): Extended fission trees

 \section{Extended fission trees}

 The fission trees really only capture {\em part} of the breaking of structure group at a pole, namely that due to the irregular/wild part of the connection.
-In general there is further breaking of the structure group of a slightly different nature ({\em tame fission}) from the tame/logarithmic part of the connection, passing to the associated graded of the tame (Levelt--Simpson) filtrations and then taking generalised eigenspaces (cf. the tame fission spaces $\IM$ in \cite{logahoric} Thm.
-9).
+In general there is further breaking of the structure group of a slightly different nature ({\em tame fission}) from the tame/logarithmic part of the connection, passing to the associated graded of the tame (Levelt--Simpson) filtrations and then taking generalised eigenspaces (cf. the tame fission spaces $\mathbb{M}$ and the weighted conjugacy classes $\wh\cC$ in \cite{logahoric} \S4, and the review of the wild nonabelian Hodge boundary data in \cite{ihptalk}).
 In terms of deformation classes, this amounts to upgrading the fission trees as follows (adding the ``fine hidden structure'' of the leaves).

 \begin{defn} A \usm{tame fission tree} $\tau$ of rank $n$ is a surjective map between two finite sets:

 equipped with a multiplicity map $\mu:J_{-1}\to \IZ_{>0}$ such that $\sum_{j\in J_{-1}}\mu(j)=n$. \end{defn}